msawant060/AWS-CSA/EC2/Fundamentals.md

         - All volumes created from those snapshots

 #### 10. Security Group
-   - Protects the **instance** by applying a security wall of rules (like firwall)
+   1. Protects the **instance** by applying a security wall of rules (like firwall)
-   - Controls the traffic coming IN and going OUT of the instance
+   2. Controls the traffic coming IN and going OUT of the instance
-   - Following are some rules you can set for the security group
+   3. Following are some rules you can set for the security group
        - Types of request : TCP, UDP, HTTP, HTPS, Custom
        - Protocol: TCP, UDP, ICMP
        - Port Number or Range
        - Source of the traffic and the description
-   - All **incoming traffic is denied by security group**
+   4. All **incoming traffic is denied by security group**
-   - You can **only define allow rules**
+   5. You can **only define allow rules**
-   - **Stateful** : If you ALLOW traffic of a perticular type from a source into your instance, the outgoing traffic is ALLOWED            automatically
+   6. **Stateful** : If you ALLOW traffic of a perticular type from a source into your instance, the outgoing traffic is ALLOWED            automatically
-   - It works on Instance level and you can have multiple security group under one security group
+   7. It works on Instance level and you can have multiple security group under one security group
+   8. You cannot block specific IP addresses using Security Groups, use Network Access Control Lists.

   #### 11. AWS EC2 Key-pair
    - Amazon EC2 uses Public-key cryptography to encrypt and decrypt the login information